JavaScript API reference

 Number

 Chat widget’s z-index value, default is 9999.
-You can also change z-index using setZIndex method.
+You can also change the z-index using the setZIndex method.

 Example: